Cooking With Wine Blog

 • Add graham crackers to a food processor and pulse until they are rough crumbs and measure, adding more if necessary, you should have 2 cups of the crumbs when you are done.
 Remove from the bowl and set aside.

 • Melt the butter in a small skillet or saucepan and cook until the milk solids are brown, and it smells nutty – making a brown butter.
-Remove from heat and reserve.
+Remove from heat and set aside.

 • In the food processor bowl, add graham crackers to the pecans, then add the brown butter, sugar and spices.